Exterran Production Grows 24% with Miller PipeWorx Welding System | MillerWelds

 A focus on efficiency

-Management at the Exterran Brittmoore facility recently underwent a process to make the whole enterprise more lean and efficient, including a Lean Kaizen standardization effort.
+Management at the Exterran Brittmoore facility underwent a process to make the whole enterprise more lean and efficient, including a Lean Kaizen standardization effort.
 One focus was the pipe shop, which had been the highest cost, most underperforming area at the facility.
-Management and employees implemented lean manufacturing principles and studied factors such as layout and flow, in an effort to drive out any waste or inefficiency.
+Management and employees implemented lean manufacturing principles and studied factors such as layout and flow.

 Then they realized one thing they hadn’t really considered: the welding equipment.
-The Exterran Brittmoore facility had 13 different kinds of welding machines in its pipe shop.
+The facility had 13 different kinds of welding machines in its pipe shop.

 “We have put a lot of energy into lean and lean transformation.
 We’re developing that culture here, with a big focus on visual management and standardization,” Ehricke says.
 “Our lack of standardization in equipment emerged as a key challenge for us.”

 So Exterran evaluated vendors and then reached out to Miller for input in evaluating the machines and shop processes.
-Facility managers saw that the PipeWorx welding system met the pipe shop’s needs for MIG, TIG and Flux-Cored processes and also offered the advanced RMD® (Regulated Metal Deposition) process — all in a streamlined single-system design for a true multiprocess machine that saves space with its smaller machine footprint.
+Facility managers saw that the PipeWorx welding system met the pipe shop’s needs for MIG, TIG and Flux-Cored processes and also offered the advanced RMD® (Regulated Metal Deposition) process — all in a streamlined single-system design.
+The true multiprocess machine also saves space with its smaller machine footprint.

 After an initial test of one machine for several weeks, the Exterran Brittmoore site invested in 13 PipeWorx systems.
 They later added five more, standardizing their pipe shop entirely to that system.
-The Brittmoore facility will look at adding more of the machines as the shop grows, and other Exterran facilities are also considering the PipeWorx for standardization and productivity benefits.
+The facility will look at adding more of the machines as the shop grows.
+Other Exterran facilities are also considering the PipeWorx for standardization and productivity benefits.

 “The impact on productivity was almost immediate,” Ehricke says.
 “In terms of our welders’ ability to drive more throughput through less setup time, faster deposition rates — across both our more experienced and less experienced welders, we saw the same level of improvement in productivity.”